lilybarrett/candy_monster/README.md

 ### Using Nested Routes

-But what's that Layout component all about, and why do we render it in a top-level Route in our routes.js file?
+But what's that `Layout` component all about, and why do we render it in a top-level Route in our routes.js file?

-Well, it probably makes sense to have our nav bar (even if it does nothing else but link back to our homepage, at the moment) present on every page, so we need to find a way to share that bit of UI.
-Creating a Layout component is a good way to keep things semantically nice and organized.
-Next, in order to force all our pages to render the nav bar, we nest all the other routes below the one that renders it.
-The this.props.children line in Layout.js allows us to render "children" components in addition to our ubiquitous nav bar.
+Well, while our `Layout` isn't doing too much for us _at the moment_, if we were to create a nav bar and decide we want it to be present on every page, we'd need to find a way to share that bit of UI.

+Creating a `Layout` component is a good way to keep things semantically nice and organized.
+Next, in order to force all our pages to share a particular bit of UI, we nest all the other routes below the one that renders it.
+The `this.props.children` line in Layout.js allows us to render "children" components in addition to our theoretically ubiquitous nav bar.

 React is often referred to as a series of "boxes within boxes," and it's a pretty apt metaphor.
 Putting routes inside other routes allows us to have greater control over which UI is rendered where.